bleachevil/Project2/README.md

 The Kaggle data came with its own sentiment scores and keyword column making it a lot easier to clean the data.
 First, we filtered for keyword `Ethereum` only kept the necessary columns, for example ` tweet`, `date`, `like count`, `retweet counts` etc.

 We cleaned the tweets and removed all punctuation to prepare us to apply NLP.
-We then created a function to get the sentiment score, subjecivity, and polarity.
+We then created a function to get the sentiment score, subjectivity, and polarity.

 ````python